garindra/pycacher/README.md

 `pycacher` is currently well tested on Python 2.5, 2.6 and 2.7.

+###Run unit tests
+If you have the `nose` Python unit tester library installed and want to run the unit test suite for this library, then simply run this command:
+    nosetests

 ###Travis CI
 You can track the project's CI status on Travis at : [http://travis-ci.org/#!/garindra/pycacher](http://travis-ci.org/#!/garindra/pycacher)